ArtemK123/KnockoutExamples/README.md

 # KnockoutExamples

-Here you can find a couple of examples of configuration for [KnockoutJS](https://knockoutjs.com/) based frontend application.
+Here you can find examples of configuration for [KnockoutJS](https://knockoutjs.com/) based web application.
 They may be used as a template for your applications.

 ### What is inside:

-1. Two configurations: RequireJS and Webpack+TypeScript
+1. Three configurations: RequireJS, Webpack+TypeScript, Webpack+TypeScript+Asp.Net Core
 2. Simple module hierarchy - index.html -> index.js -> HelloWorldComponent -> InputComponent
 3. Each module is represented by a separate folder with the following structure:
     - html file for view